byu-cpe/ecen625/_labs/lab_graphs.md

 * Make sure your code is pushed up to your Github repo.

-* Add a 1 page report, that includes a short paragraph about how your topological sorting algorithm works.
+* Add a 1 page PDF report, that includes a short paragraph about how your topological sorting algorithm works.
 Include a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot), which plots the run-time for your topological sort code for  **ALL** 2333 of the provided graphs.
 The plot should be of the following format:
-    * The x-axis should show the size of the graph ($V + E$)
+    * The x-axis should show the size of the graph (V + E)
 	* The y-axis should show the runtime of the topological sorting.
 	* Both the x and y axis should be in logarithmic scale, with appropriate ranges to fit your data points.